programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 Macros and hooks can be used to apply slightly more complex styling, such as changes in font color.
 On your “the beginning passage,” try replacing the sentence “You're excited, but also a little nervous.”
 With the following:

-`You're (color: yellow)[excited], but also a little (text-style: "fidget") [nervous].`
+`You're (color: yellow)[excited], but also a little (text-style: "shudder") [nervous].`

 The “color” macro with the value “yellow” will turn the word “excited” yellow.
-The “text-style” macro with the value “fidget” will cause the word nervous to move from side to side.
+The “text-style” macro with the value “shudder” will cause the word nervous to move from side to side.

 Twine is an HTML based language and can also be styled using an attached CSS stylesheet.
 You can access the stylesheet (which by default is empty) by clicking the triangle at the bottom left hand corner of your developer screen and then clicking “Edit Story Stylesheet.”